Author: Jan Scholten

 This stage also suffers from doubt, although less strongly than in Stage 3 and 5.
 The doubt is not so much about what they should do or whether they should do anything at all, it is more about how they should tackle a particular task.

 In order to refine and develop their knowledge they like to have feedback.
 They like to have a teacher or guru who tells them whether they are doing it right or not.
 They are very keen on refining their methods of work and developing their potential.
-They don’t mind criticism, as long as they can learn from it.
-But they hate negative criticism, as to them that is pointless.
+They do not mind criticism, as long as they can learn from it but they hate negative criticism, as to them that is pointless.

 The theme of training and developing skills makes them eager to cooperate with others, either with a teacher or with other people who are in training.
 They like to do things together so everyone can learn from each other and support each other in their development.